-How fascinating it sounds when you hear of a road trip and that too of Alaska road trip.
+How fascinating it sounds when you hear of a road trip and that too of an Alaska road trip.

 Almost everyone loves to make a road trip with their family, loved ones, close friends, or anyone they love the company of.